 The Benaa’ program continued to develop institutional and human resources capabilities in 19 non-profit organizations throughout the Makkah Al Mukarama, Al Madina Al Munawara and Jazan regions.

-Emphasis on community development continued during 2019, with a range of programs targeting family development, individual economic empowerment, youth participation in sports, and volunteering.
+There was also a range of programs for family development, covering individual economic empowerment, youth participation in sports, and volunteering.

 More than 10,000 food care packages were distributed during Ramadan.
 Development and special community programs in the Bin Mahfouz mosques helped more than 1,600 teachers and students, with more than 100 social and cultural events and 110 Qur’an memorization sessions taking place during the year.